NeoGeographyToolkit/StereoPipeline/docs/tools/geodiff.rst

 file, with the latter in the same format as used for ``pc_align`` and ``point2dem``), and subtracts the second from the first.
-The grid used is the one from the first DEM, so the second one is interpolated into it usign bilinear interpolation (when one file is a CSV, the grid from the other one, the DEM, is used).
+The grid used is the one from the first DEM, so the second one is interpolated into it using bilinear interpolation (when one file is a CSV, the grid from the other one, the DEM, is used).
 The tool can also take the absolute difference of the two DEMs.